BootstrapDash/Purple-React/README.md

 ## License Information:

 Purple Admin React free is released under MIT license.
-Purple Admin React is a free react admin template developed by BootstrapDash.
 Feel free to download it, use it, share it, and get creative with it.

 ## Installation